 - Read and understand recent scientific literature in the field of machine learning

 - Apply the knowledge obtained by reading scientific papers

-- Compare machine learning methods and assess their potentials and shortcomings
+- Compare machine learning methods and assess their

 - Plan and carry out self-learning